The Univalence Principle: Logic in UF

 \section{Logic in UF}

-While in ZF(C), logic is wrapped around set theory, in HoTT/UF it is the other way round: types contain logic.
-Specifically, the logical propositions are those types that are called propositions (i.e., $(-1)$-types; cf.\ \Cref{sec:hlevel}).
-A proof of a proposition $A$ is given by an element of $A$.
+While in ZF(C), logic is wrapped around set theory, in HoTT/UF (as in type-theoretic foundations for mathematics more generally) it is the other way round: types contain logic.
+Specifically, in HoTT/UF the logical propositions are those types that are called propositions (i.e., $(-1)$-types; cf.\ \cref{sec:hlevel}), and a proof of such a proposition $A$ is given by an element of $A$.
 By definition, such a proof is unique (up to identifications) if it exists.

-For instance, if $A$ and $B$ are propositions, then so are $A\to B$ and $A\times B$; they represent the logical propositions ``if $A$ then $B$'' and ``$A$ and $B$'' respectively.
-This integrated approach to logic is sometimes referred to as the ``Curry--Howard correspondence''.
+In this representation, the basic connectives of logic correspond to already-extant operations on types.
+For instance, if $A$ and $B$ are propositions, then so are $A\to B$ and $A\times B$, and they represent the logical propositions ``if $A$ then $B$'' and ``$A$ and $B$'' respectively.
+This integrated approach to logic is sometimes referred to as the ``Curry--Howard correspondence'' or the ``propositions-as-types principle''.